 The consequences of legalizing sports betting does extend to more than just the integrity of the sport itself.
 Gambling is known to be a huge problem in America.
 With an estimated average of almost 15% of America gambling almost once a week.

 Of this 2-3% classified as gambling addicts, ready to sell their homes for a try at there luck to make the big bucks.
 We are talking about roughly 6 million adults, along with half a million teenagers.
 There are casinos to contend with, pyramid schemes to fall for.
 What we mean is they have enough to keep their wallets empty, and brains on the wire.
 Legalizing a new avenue of gambling, with new brokers is bound to only make the problem worse.

 The problem with this form of gambling is that there is no need to face the broker in person.
 There are plenty of online gambling, and betting sites such as LottoGo.
 Making it even easier to forge documents, and bet on your favorite team even if you are underage.

 Considering, almost 40% of all addicts start the addiction process while under the age of 17, this is a really big problem, that we are only making worse.

 At the end of the day, it is ridiculous to legalize gambling, while still keeping poker game an illegal activity.
-Contrary to betting, poker is a game of skill where you can gain an edge by improving your game with one of many advanced poker training options, so why not legalize this instead of pure gambling forms?
+Contrary to betting, poker is a game of skill where you can gain an edge by improving your game with one of many advanced poker training options(a complete upswing poker lab review), so why not legalize this instead of pure gambling forms?